inishimehta/COMP3104_Group67_Assignment/README.md

 ---

 ## 🚀 CI/CD Details
-The project utilizes GitHub Actions for continuous integration.
+1. The project utilizes GitHub Actions for continuous integration.
 The workflow is defined in `.github/workflows/github-actions-demo.yml`.
+2. The goal is to automate the build, test, and deployment processes, ensuring code quality and reducing manual intervention.

 ---